Taking the First Step IS the First Step

 Once you're planted in a great studio, you may find opportunities to teach there as well.
 You can also look into local performance companies, both dance and theatre.
 Check around to see if there are mobile dance schools that need instructors to travel around the city teaching dance.
 Look into non-profits that need dance instructors for after school programs.
 Basically...consistently research the dance scene in your area, and become an active member of that community.

 You need to make it known to your community and to the universe, that you are available to accept professional dance jobs.
-You'll slowly begin to grow your network, and before you know it, opportunities will seek you out instead of the other way around (Networking will also be covered in another post).
+You'll slowly begin to grow your network, and before you know it, opportunities will seek you out instead of the other way around.

 The moral of the story is simply to BEGIN.
 Take a step, and then another, and then another.
 In the beginning, you'll likely get more rejections than acceptances, and you'll invest plenty of blood, sweat, and tears.
 But the most important thing is that all the while, you'll be learning and evolving into a better dance professional and person, and you'll officially be on your journey to becoming a working dancer.